SAP-docs/btp-cloud-logging/docs/service-plans-a9d2d1b.md

 The `large` plan targets usage in production.
 It incorporates data replication and enables automatic scaling of net storage capacity from 750 GiB to 3.75 TiB.

 > ### Example:
-> If the average ingest rate is 1000x 2 KiB logs per second, a single large plan instance can sustain storage for approximately 7 to 34 days, depending on the specific scaling configuration and including indexing and compression factors.
+> If the average ingest rate is 1000 x 2 KiB logs per second, a single large plan instance can sustain storage for approximately 7 to 34 days, depending on the specific scaling configuration and including indexing and compression factors.